Living on Campus:

 The wellness/substance-free floors option offers an additional measure of support for individuals who choose not to drink, smoke, or use other drugs (also implying illegal prescription drug use).
 Residents and their guests agree to keep rooms, common areas, and public spaces free from substances including, but may not be limited to alcohol, tobacco products, and other drugs.
 Students who live on these floors must sign an agreement stating that they will not drink alcohol, smoke, or use illegal or illicit substances.

 Drew University has a limited number of medical singles available so please fill out the application and return as soon as possible.
-Students applying for medical space housing must submit a Medical Housing Application to Health Services or Counseling and Psychological Services by 5 PM, TBA.
-Medical housing is not automatic from year to year, and does not guarantee a single room.
+Students applying for medical space housing must submit a Medical Housing Application to the Director of Accessibility Resources.
+Medical Space housing is not automatic from year to year, and does not guarantee a single room.
 Housing assignments for eligible students are determined based on the particular medical condition.
 Those assigned to a medical space single will pay the same single room rate as all other students in single rooms.

 Room Selection is your opportunity to select a living space for the upcoming year.
 You are strongly urged to make every attempt to choose a room and a roommate.
 If you do not have a roommate, you may still participate in Room Selection.
 You will be consolidated with another student who is also alone in a double in the same residence hall.
 This will occur during the room selection process.
 The student with the earlier priority number will remain in the chosen room while the other is relocated to this room.
 After Room Selection, a student with a vacancy in his/her chosen room can expect to be consolidated in order to make room for incoming transfer and returning students.
 This may involve reassignment to a room in another building.
 Please communicate with your roommate any changes in your status to help him or her plan accordingly and to prepare for consolidation.